pandas-dev/pandas/doc/source/ecosystem.rst

 `Koalas <https://koalas.readthedocs.io/en/latest/>`__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Koalas provides a familiar pandas DataFrame interface on top of Apache Spark.
+Koalas provides a familiar Pandas DataFrame interface on top of Apache Spark.
 It enables users to leverage multi-cores on one machine or a cluster of machines to speed up or scale their DataFrame code.

 `Odo <http://odo.pydata.org>`__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Odo provides a uniform API for moving data between different formats.
-It uses pandas own ``read_csv`` for CSV IO and leverages many existing packages such as PyTables, h5py, and pymongo to move data between non pandas formats.
+It uses Pandas own ``read_csv`` for CSV IO and leverages many existing packages such as PyTables, h5py, and pymongo to move data between non Pandas formats.
 Its graph based approach is also extensible by end users for custom formats that may be too specific for the core of odo.

 `Pandarallel <https://github.com/nalepae/pandarallel>`__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Pandarallel provides a simple way to parallelize your pandas operations on all your CPUs by changing only one line of code.
+Pandarallel provides a simple way to parallelize your Pandas operations on all your CPUs by changing only one line of code.
 If also displays progress bars.

 .. code:: python